j-sieben/PIT/Doc/translating_messages.md

 ## Loading a translated `PIT` version

 If you install `PIT`, you need to define a default language.
 Later, you can easily add a translation by calling `pit_load_trans.sql`.
 You need to pass in the install user and the target language (Oracle language name).
-At the moment, only GERMAN and AMERICAN are provided.
-If you want to translate into other messages, look out for folder `messages` in the `PIT`installation folder.
-There are several folders of that kind but the organization of these is identically: They contain a folder named after the Oracle language and script files with the respective messages.
+At the moment, only `GERMAN` and `AMERICAN` are provided.
+If you want to translate into other messages, look out for folder `messages` in the `PIT` installation folder.
+There are several folders of that kind but the organization of these is the same: They contain a folder named after the Oracle language and script files with the respective messages.

 If you want to add your own, simply duplicate a language folder, rename it to the desired target language, open the files and translate them.
 It would be nice if you provide me with your translations, I will gladly incorporate them into this project for others to use it.